Bat found in Eureka tests positive for rabies, second one this year

 Rabies can be spread through the saliva of a rabid bat and can get into the eyes, nose, mouth, or open wound of an animal or person.
 The only way to confirm if a bat has rabies is through testing and only needs to be tested in instances when a person or pet has been exposed to a bat.

-Bats are the primary carriers of rabies in Illinois, and you cannot tell if a bat has rabies by looking at it.
+Bats are the primary carriers of rabies in Illinois, and it is difficult to tell if a bat has rabies by looking at it.
 The animal does not have to be aggressive or have other symptoms to have rabies.

 Change in the animal’s normal behavior, such as difficulty walking or an overall appearance of illness, can be an early sign of rabies.